Skip to main content

 When should I use a wire transfer instead of ACH?

-Use a wire transfer when you need same-day delivery (real estate closings, urgent payments), for large amounts where the speed justifies the fee, or for international transfers.
-For routine payments and transfers, ACH is cheaper and sufficient.
+Use a wire when you need same-day delivery (like a real estate closing or urgent payment), when the amount is large enough that the speed justifies the fee, or for international transfers.
+For routine payments and transfers, ACH is cheaper and works just fine.

 Can a wire transfer be reversed?

-Once processed, wire transfers are nearly impossible to reverse.
-You can request a recall through your bank, but it requires cooperation from the receiving bank and account holder.
-This is why wire fraud is so dangerous — verify all wire instructions carefully before sending.
+Once it's processed, reversing a wire is extremely difficult.
+You can ask your bank to request a recall, but it depends on the receiving bank and account holder cooperating.
+This is why wire fraud is so serious—always double-check wire instructions through a known, trusted channel before hitting send.